Simulating Noisy Variational Quantum Algorithms: A Polynomial Approach: Simulation Method

+\end{remark} A crucial point is that each item in $AC(i,s_{i-1})$ splits a Pauli path into two, whereas others do not.
+This determined the dynamics of the observable's back-propagation on Pauli paths as shown in Fig.~\ref{fig:first}(c).
+In OBPPP, we initially select all $s_L$ which are included in $O$.
+For each instance of $s_L$, we enumerate all potential $s_{L-1}$, resulting in at most $2^\abs{s_L}$ configurations of $s_{L-1}$.
+This enumeration process is iteratively applied back to $s_0$.

-The following lemma is proposed in \cite{aharonov2022polynomial} for the presence of single-qubit depolarizing noise. \begin{lemma} Let $\hat{f}(\bm{\theta},s,H,\rho)$ be the contribution of a Pauli path $s=(s_0,\cdots,s_L)\in \bm{P}^{L+1}_n$ in the noisy cost function $\widehat{\mathcal{L}}(\bm{\theta})$.
-In the presence of the single-qubit depolarizing channel, the relationship between the noiseless contribution $f$ and $\hat{f}$ can be characterized as follows:
+This complexity can be further suppressed by the presence of single-qubit Pauli noise.
+The following lemma is an extension of the lemma proposed in \cite{aharonov2022polynomial}. \begin{lemma} Let $\hat{f}(\bm{\theta},s,O,\rho)$ be the contribution of a Pauli path $s=(s_0,\cdots,s_L)\in \bm{P}^{L+1}_n$ in the noisy cost function $\widehat{\mathcal{L}}(\bm{\theta})$.
+In the presence of the single-qubit Pauli noise, the relationship between the noiseless contribution $f$ and $\hat{f}$ can be characterized as follows: